How did settlers make gunpowder?

 Step one – Create your extraction pile

-A mound of earth would be made that consists of 50% soil, 25% animal manure and 25% plant matter like leaves, grass, plant tops etc… It would then be well mixed together and formed into a pile, usually no more than six feet high or wide.
-If the pile is to big the saltpetre in the middle will have to go too far from the middle and won’t be able to reach the outside to be gathered.
+A mound of earth would be made that consists of 50% soil, 25% animal manure, and 25% plant matter like leaves, grass, plant tops, etc… It would then be well mixed together and formed into a pile, usually no more than six feet high or wide.
+If the pile is too big the saltpeter in the center will have to go too far from the middle and won’t be able to reach the outside to be gathered.

 Step two – Urine and covering

-The Saltpetre forms into crystals through the decomposition of plant matter and feces.
-The bacterial reaction makes the substance group together and come to the surface of the pile, but this reaction needs fresh bacteria and ammonia to help keeps things going.
+The Saltpetre forms crystals through the decomposition of plant matter and feces, boosted by the addition of urine.
+The bacterial reaction makes the substance group together and comes to the surface of the pile, but this reaction needs fresh bacteria and ammonia to help keep things going.
 Every day someone would come along and empty a bucket or two of urine all over the pile, which normally came from people saving up the contents of their chamber pots.
-The urine would be poured on each day which would keep the reaction going at optimal rate, and after each pouring a cover would be put over the pile to protect it from rainfall which would dissolve any saltpetre that formed and wash it back into the soil.
+The urine would be poured on each day which would keep the reaction going at an optimal rate, and after each pouring a cover would be put over the pile to protect it from rainfall which would dissolve any saltpeter that formed and wash it back into the soil.

 Step Three – The wait